microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 # 2023/10/08

-## Create DAX measures and visualizations to provide insights.
+#### Create DAX measures and visualizations to provide insights (Proof Of Concept).

-There are two links from Microsoft useful to see and understand before starting this session.
+Before commencing this session, it is advisable to review and comprehend two Microsoft links that offer valuable insights.

 Learn concept of DAX by video Link: https://learn.microsoft.com/en-us/dax/dax-learn-videos?wt.mc_id=DP-MVP-5004989

 DAX Glossaries Link: https://learn.microsoft.com/en-us/dax/dax-glossary?wt.mc_id=DP-MVP-5004989

-1. Before creating visualizations and DAX measures, try to understand the concept of DAX (Data Analysis Expressions), and the above two links created by Microsoft are very useful to start with understanding the concept of DAX.
+1. Prior to embarking on the development of visualizations and DAX measures, it is imperative to grasp the fundamentals of DAX (Data Analysis Expressions).
+The two Microsoft links provided above offer valuable resources for initiating your understanding of DAX concepts.

-2. At the beginning of this writing, I talked about what conversation I had with stakeholders who will see this report.
-In the conversation, we talked about 5 topics, and I would like to rewrite those like below ordering by how easy and smooth it is to provide insights.
+2. As mentioned earlier in this document, I previously discussed the topics of conversation with the stakeholders who will be reviewing this report.
+In our discussions, we explored five key subjects, which I would like to reiterate below, arranged in order of the ease and effectiveness with which insights can be derived first.

 - What proportion of games were secured by the white player, and how many concluded as draws?
 - Which initial chess move was employed most frequently in games where black emerged victorious?
 Conversely, what was the prevalent opening move in games where white emerged as the winner?
 - Who is the user with the highest number of game wins?
 What percentage of these victories did the user achieve as the higher-rated player?
 - What percentage of games were won by the participant with the superior rating?
 Is there any variance in this statistic based on the color of pieces?
 - What is the initial move for Black that demonstrates the highest likelihood of winning after White's first move of D4?

+##### Note: During this session, we shall craft DAX measures and visualizations with the primary purpose of scrutinizing and substantiating data integrity, addressing pertinent inquiries, and validating responses.
+This phase constitutes an integral component of the initial proof of concept (POC) iteration.
+Subsequently, a Power BI report tailored for production will be meticulously conceived and developed, building upon the foundations laid during this preliminary POC phase, with the ultimate aim of sharing it effectively with stakeholders.

-3. Let’s create visualizations and DAX measures based on the above request.
-The first request is, to simplify it further, we want to know how many games were won, lost, or drawn by white and black players.
+3. Let's proceed to generate visualizations and DAX measures in response to the aforementioned request.
+To streamline the first request, our objective is to determine the total number of games won, lost, or drawn by both white and black players.

-4. In order to consolidate DAX measures in an organized way, I create a blank table, and name it as “Key_Measures”.
-This table will contain only DAX measures.
+4. To systematically consolidate DAX measures, I establish a blank table and designate it as "Key_Measures."
+This table will exclusively house DAX measures for improved organization and clarity.
 ![create measure table](/5-Power%20BI/assets/create%20measure%20table.jpg)

-5. On the blank canvas, insert a table visualization and drag the [winner] column from dim_game table.
-The final visualization may not be a table visualization.
-However, this helps to see and understand what information needs to be shown and created in the visualization.
+5. On the empty canvas, add a table visualization and then drag the [winner] column from the dim_game table.
+Please note that the ultimate visualization may not remain a table; nevertheless, this step assists in visualizing and comprehending the required information that needs to be presented and crafted in the final visualization.

-6. Create a DAX measure that counts wins by black, white, or draws.
-Currently, the order in the table visualization is alphabetical, displaying Black, Draw, and then White.
-To correct the order and have it appeared as White, Black, and Draw, we need to create a new column in the same table in Power Query Editor that describes White = 1, Black = 2, and Draw = 3.
-And then, we can order [winner] column by the new column that we just created.
-In Power Query Editor, a new column can be created by just adding a step by clicking fx button in the formular bar or add M code after opening Advanced Editor.
+6. Create a DAX measure to tally wins by black, white, or draws.
+Currently, the order in the table visualization is alphabetical, displaying "Black," "Draw," and then "White."
+To correct this order and have it displayed as "White," "Black," and "Draw," we need to generate a new column within the same table using Power Query Editor.
+This new column will assign values such as White = 1, Black = 2, and Draw = 3.
+Subsequently, we can sort the [winner] column based on the newly created column.
+In Power Query Editor, you can create a new column by adding a step through the "fx" button in the formula bar or by incorporating M code within the Advanced Editor.

 ![analysis01](/5-Power%20BI/assets/analysis01.jpg)
 ![analysis01pwerqueryeditor](/5-Power%20BI/assets/analysis01PQeditor.jpg)
 ![analysis01powerqueryadvancededitor](/5-Power%20BI/assets/analysis01pqadvancededitor.jpg)